echamudi/cham-jp-deck/README.md

 **TLDR;** Suspend eveything, unsuspend `"deck:JP Yomi Ezzat" ((tag:kanji_kanshudo_joyo or tag:kanji_jitenon_kanken2) or (tag:nf01 or tag:nf02 or tag:nf03 or tag:nf04 or tag:nf05 or tag:nf06 or tag:nf07 or tag:nf08 or tag:nf09 or tag:nf10 or tag:nf11 or tag:nf12 or tag:nf13 or tag:nf14 or tag:nf15))`.

-### I also use Wanikani, how do I remove the items to avoid overlapping?
+### I also use Wanikani or iKnow Core 6000, how do I remove the items to avoid overlapping?

-Use `"deck:JP Yomi Ezzat" sources:*wk*` filter in anki and suspend the items.
+For Wanikani: use `"deck:JP Yomi Ezzat" sources:*wk*` filter and suspend the items.

+For Core 6K: use `"deck:JP Yomi Ezzat" tag:vocab_core6k` filter and suspend the items.

 ### I don't want to include Kanji Kentei level 1.